If you know for sure you love espresso, but aren't sure on the right machine style for you, take this quiz!

 Now If you go with a timer, be sure it’s rated to handle the power draw of your machine.
 I’m Marc.
 Thanks for reading and I hope you’ll come back soon for more of the good stuff on everything coffee, brought to you by Whole Latte Love.

-Marc is Whole Latte Love's resident videographer and expert on everything coffee.
-He built our YouTube channel from the ground up in 2009, demystifying the world of coffee for upwards of 100k subscribers by producing over 1000 in-depth videos.
+Marc is one of Whole Latte Love's resident experts on everything coffee.
+He built our YouTube channel from the ground up in 2009, demystifying the world of coffee for upwards of 250k subscribers by producing over 1,600 in-depth videos.
 Marc enjoys hiking, scuba diving, and saving the lives of his coworkers when the kitchen runs out of coffee by sharing some of his own.